Dileep-royal/DSAwithKunal/100DaysofCoding/Day_00 Basics of programming.md

 Flowchart are used to visualize our thought process step by step using figures/symbols like oval, rectangle, rhombus, parallelogram.

-- Start/Stop are represented using Oval.
+- Start/Stop are represented using oval.
 - Input/Output are represented using parallelogram.
 - Processing/Logic are represented using rectangle.
 - Conditions are represented using rhombus.